 The application for entrance into the HESA program for the 2018-2019 academic year will be available through the UConn Graduate School website beginning September 10, 2017.
 At that point, you can go online and begin working on your application.
 Please select “Fall 2018” as the admit term.
-Please make sure your unofficial transcripts, resume, and personal statement have all been uploaded before you make your submission.
+Please make sure your unofficial transcripts, resume, and two essays (that will serves as your personal statement) have all been uploaded before you make your submission.

 Applicants will need to provide the program with the following items: